-Join us on Sunday, December 7, from 5:00–7:30 p.m. for A Brentwood Christmas—a festive evening for the whole family and community.
-This year’s celebration includes the Christmas Food Project, a special time of serving our neighbors earlier in the day; Journey to Bethlehem, a walk-through retelling of Jesus’ birth; and Christmas Towne, filled with inflatables, games, food, ponies, puppies, photo booths, and more.
-Come celebrate the wonder, joy, and worship of Christmas together with family and friends!
+Join us TONIGHT, December 7, from 5:00–7:30 p.m. for A Brentwood Christmas—a festive evening for the whole family and community.
+This year’s celebration includes the Christmas Food Project, a special time of serving our neighbors this morning; Journey to Bethlehem, a walk-through retelling of Jesus’ birth; and Christmas Towne, filled with inflatables, games, food, ponies, puppies, photo booths, and more.
+And if you want to make the most of the night, click here to grab a Dash Pass to skip the lines and enjoy faster access to activities.
+Celebrate the wonder, joy, and worship of Christmas together with family and friends!

 We can give generously because we have received the greatest gift in Jesus Christ.
 This Christmas, we will provide over 1,500 food boxes and 1,000 fuel bags for local families in need.
 Every $100 provides food for a family for one week.
 Our goal is to raise $150,000 for our neighbors facing food insecurity.